zAvieRZ65026/Dt0c5yD3ZRY/0DF/UL7OCt/d7lwGG/educational-videos_9V2O4_1747989087.md

-In addition, mere aggregation of another work not based on the Program with the Program (or with a work based on the Program) on a volume of a storage or distribution medium does not bring the other work under the scope of this License.
+In addition, mere aggregation of another work not based on the Program with the Program (or with a work based on the Program) on a volume of the scope of this License.

   3. You may copy and distribute the Program (or a work based on it,